perryr16/house-salad/README.md

 And I should see a list of the 7 members of the house for Colorado And I should see a name, role, party, and district for each member
 ```

+### Checks for Understanding
+What is Delcaritive Programming?
+* Delcaritive programming is wiritn